Our Christ-centered mission is to develop and empower dedicated professional educators committed to student learning in a global society.

 Consortium for Outstanding Achievement in Teaching with Technology (COATT) – Spring Arbor University is a member of the Consortium for Outstanding Achievement in Teaching with Technology (COATT), a partnership of higher education and K-12 institutions that is committed to promoting and recognizing excellence in teaching with technology.

 U.S. Department of Education Title II – The program complies with the U.S. Department of Education Title II, Section 207 reporting procedures.
 Copies of the most recent or earlier reports are available upon request.

-Direct any questions regarding accreditation to Marie Slisher in the Academic Affairs office.
+Direct any questions regarding accreditation to the Academic Affairs office.